-The sad truth is that most doctors are unsure as to what is exact cause of a migraine.
+The sad truth is that most doctors are unsure as to what is the exact cause of migraine.
 However, there is no shortage of possible explanations.
-The most popular theory says that certain inputs such as caffeine can activate brain cells to the point of overstimulation.
-This causes a chemical to be released that cause inflammation in the blood vessels nearby leading to pain.
+The most popular theory says that certain inputs can activate brain cells to the point of overstimulation.
+This causes a chemical to be released that causes inflammation in the blood vessels in the brain leading to pain.

 While there is no concrete evidence to suggest the above theory is correct, a study conducted has found a link between a chemical in the brain called serotonin and migraines.
 However, the relationship itself between the two is little understood.

 Signs and Symptoms of Migraines